arslanbilal/git-cheat-sheet/Git Cheat Sheet-Eng.md

 $ git reset --hard HEAD
 ```

-Get all the files out of the staging area (i.e. undo the last `git add`)
+Get all the files out of the staging area(i.e. undo the last `git add`):
 ```
 $ git reset HEAD
 ```